-The bq24725 has a unique short circuit protection feature.
+The bq24726 has a unique short circuit protection feature.
 Its cycle-by-cycle current monitoring feature is achieved through monitoring the voltage drop across $R{DS(on)}$ of the MOSFETs after a certain amount of blanking time.
 In case of MOSFET short or inductor short circuit, the over current condition is sensed by two comparators and two counters will be triggered.
-After seven times of short circuit events, the charger will be latched off and ACFET and RBFET is turned off to disconnect adapter from system.
-BATFET is turned on to connect battery pack to system.
-To reset the charger from latch-off status, the IC VCC pin must be pulled below UVLO or the ACDET pin must be pulled below 0.6V.
-This can be achieved by removing the adapter and shut down the operation system .
+After seven times of short circuit events, the charger will be latched off.
+To reset the charger from latch-off status, the IC Vcc pin must be pulled down below UVLO or ACDET pin must be pulled down below 0.6V.
+This can be achieved by removing the adapter and shut down the operation system.
 The low side MOSFET short circuit voltage drop threshold is fixed to typical 110mV.
 The high side MOSFET short circuit voltage drop threshold can be adjusted via SMBus command.
 ChargeOption() bit[8:7] = 00, 01, 10, 11 set the threshold 300mV, 500mV, 700mV and 900mV respectively.

-Due to the certain amount of blanking time to prevent noise when MOSFET just turns on, the cycle-by-cycle charge over current protection may detect high current and turn off MOSFET first before the short circuit protection circuit can detect short condition because the blanking time has not finished.
+Due to the certain amount of blanking time to prevent noise when MOSFET just turns on, the cycle-by-cycle charge over-current protection may detect high current and turn off MOSFET first before the short circuit protection circuit can detect short condition because the blanking time has not finished.
 In such a case the charge may not be able to detect shorts circuit and counter may not be able to count to seven then latch off.
 Instead the charge may continuously keep switching with very narrow duty cycle to limit the cycle-by-cycle current peak value.
 However, the charger should still be safe and will not cause failure because the duty cycle is limited to a very short of time and MOSFET should be still inside the safety operation area.
 During a soft start period, it may takes long time instead of just seven switching cycles to detect short circuit based on the same blanking time reason.